GamePro TV

-GamePro TV is a syndicated weekly video game television show that ran from 1991 through 1992.
+GamePro TV was a syndicated weekly video game television show that ran from 1991 through 1992.
 The show was a low-budget partner to GamePro magazine.

 History

 First-run syndication version

 Hosted by J. D. Roth (and, initially, co-host Brennan Howard), the program showcased many new and upcoming video games, largely for the NES, Super NES, Game Boy, Sega Genesis and TurboGrafx-16 systems.
 Viewers could send in recordings of themselves explaining tips and codes for games, one of which was chosen to be shown in each of the early episodes.
 Viewer mail was also frequently answered on-air.

 Paid advertisement version

 After its initial cancellation as a syndicated weekly series, GamePro TV was reborn as a paid advertisement program (usually airing in places like the USA Network and Sci-Fi Channel).
 The infomercial version of GameProTV consistently ran a 1-800 number along the bottom of the screen inviting viewers to subscribe to GamePro magazine.
 These episodes utilized the same sets as the syndicated program and retained J. D. Roth as host, but removed the option for viewers to send in tips or questions by mail.
 The half-hour ads ran for less than a year before GamePro TV finally vanished from the airwaves.